ianrasmussen05/programming-languages-2021/report.md

 More Writing Tips:
 - Typeset code different from text.
-- Do not go with the first reference that comes up, try to find the best references for each topic.
+- Do not always go with the first reference that comes up, try to find interesting references for each topic.
+Cite your references throughout the text.
 - In case of doubt, put rather more references.
 The basic idea of scientific writing is that all claims must be justified.
 (Of course, every community has its common knowledge.)
 - In Latex, you can use  `\href` to link to online material.